- Location: Utah

 You could be assigned to a drug or alcohol intervention program at your expense.
 Usually you must attend mandatory weekly meetings; the courts consider this a form of "outpatient jail" that's supposed to hinder your freedom a bit.
 It's also the state's way of trying to help problem drinkers and drug users before they hurt themselves or others.

-Once you get your driver license back, you will be on "alcohol restricted driver" status for two years, meaning you can't have any measurable amount of alcohol in your blood.
+Once you get your driver license back, you will be on "alcohol restricted driver" status for 2 years, meaning you can't have any measurable amount of alcohol in your blood.
 That is, you won't be able to drive after having even one low-alcohol beer at a barbecue.
-For a second DUI, this restriction will be in place for 10 years.
+For a 2nd offense of DUI, this restriction will be in place for 10 years.

 When you move to another state, your driving record follows you.
 A DUI conviction from another state is considered a prior offense in Utah.
 Subsequent DUI convictions carry exponentially harsher penalties.
 Your driver license will be coded with information about your conviction, which may prompt an officer to look for signs of drinking should you be pulled over for a traffic violation.